-Coming to the innovations, the following innovations took place:
+Coming to the Innovations and Discoveries the following Innovations took Place:

 1. Public Bathing: According to John Keay, the Great Bath of Mohenjo Daro was equal to the size of ‘a modest municipal swimming pool.’

 This Great Bath was complete with stairs leading down to the water at each one of its ends.
 The bath was housed inside a larger and more elaborate building and was used for public bathing.

 2. Urban Planning: Remains of major Indus cities around 2600 to1900 BCE which is mostly in the present day Pakistan and Western India.
 They display distinct characteristics of urban planning such as streets crossing each other at right angles, well-arranged rows of structures as well as neatly built, covered drainage and sewage lines, complete with maintenance sumps, running along backlines.

 Drains in the ancient maritime city of Lothal for example, designed to be able to take out the city’s entire domestic sewage and storm-water was mostly underground.
 Further, they were also built to high levels of uniformity.
 Such planning is also evident from remains of Mohenjo-Daro.
 Mohenjo-Daro was a city to the north-west of Lothal.

 This city appeared to have been built adhering to a complex level of city grid planning.
 This leads archaeologists to the conclusion that these cities were conceived entirely even before they were actually built.
 This was the earliest known manifestation of urban planning.